Strelitzia: Description

 The flowers are produced in a horizontal inflorescence emerging from a stout spathe.

 Biology and propagation

-They are pollinated by sunbirds, which perch on and drink from the spathe.
+They are pollinated by sunbirds and blue-faced honeyeaters, which perch on and drink from the spathe.
 The weight of the bird when standing on the spathe opens it to release the pollen onto the bird's feet, which is then deposited on the next spathe it visits.
+It is believed to be the only genus of plants pollinated by the feet of birds.
 Strelitzia species lack natural insect pollinators; in areas without sunbirds, plants in this genus generally need hand pollination to successfully set seed.

 Species and hybrids

 Five species are recognised, although one—S. juncea—has been shown to be genetically nested within another, S. reginae.
 It is possibly a mutation that is in the process of speciating.